 this 50-voice, multi-denominational singing group performs nearly every

-events throughout the state of Connecticut.
-The group has released two
+throughout the state of Connecticut.
+The group has released two albums,

-church and community choirs by teaching directors and members the vocal techniques
+and community choirs by teaching directors and members the vocal techniques

 and gesture that accompany Gospel music.
-These workshops
+These workshops have been offered

 I see myself as a catalyst who uses the medium of music to bring people

 together" Coogan said.
 "It's my passion to help people find joy in making